jaepetto/nbjrnlctl/docs/developer-guide.md

 ### Environment Variables

-The application uses environment variables for configuration instead of config files:
+The application uses environment variables exclusively for configuration (no config files):

 - `nbjrnlctl_base_url`: The base URL of your NetBox instance (e.g., `https://your-netbox-instance.com`)
 - `nbjrnlctl_api_key`: Your NetBox API token with appropriate permissions